Santroller/Santroller/wiring_guides/usb.md

 * A USB Extension cable, or a USB breakout
 * 2x 27ohm resistor (optional, recommended if you want to use Hubs or PS3 instruments)
 * 2x 47pF capacitor (optional, recommended if you want to use Hubs or PS3 instruments)
+* 3.3V to 5V boost converter
+   * only necessary if you wish to use USB host in combination with PS2 or Wii controller emulation
+   * This is not necessary if you are using the adafruit feather with USB host, as that board has one built in.

 ## Do I need the capacitor and resistor